vishvAsa/purANam_vaiShNavam/history/tirupati-mandiram/N-ramesha/11_ARCHITECTURE_ICONOGRAPHY.md

 THE TIRUMALA TEMPLE

 as he is limited, and that it is much better to face these temptations and mental fantasies squarely and surmount them and sublimate them, if one has to think of communion with the Lord.
-Such is the basis for the scenes for the tempta- ions offered by Mana to Gautama, the Buddha in buddhist sculptures.
+Such is the basis for the scenes for the temptaions offered by Mana to Gautama, the Buddha in buddhist sculptures.

 As has been aptly stated by Kalidasa---